 Dysentery is our body’s response to unwanted foreign bodies in the digestive system.
 The possible causes of dysentery include a parasitic amoeba called Entamoeba histolytica or a number of bacteria, including shigella and salmonella.
-An infection of E. histolytica is called amebiasis, and any resultant bloody diarrhea is called amebic dysentery.
-Infections of shigella bacteria can lead to bacillary dysentery and they are called shigellosis which contribute a major part to the list of dysentery causes.
+Infection of E. histolytica is called amoebiasis and any resultant bloody diarrhoea is called amoebic dysentery.
+Infections of shigella bacteria can lead to bacillary dysentery and they are called shigellosis which contributes a major part to the list of dysentery causes.

-Normally, it is a condition that is more widespread in tropical areas where the warm climate is favourable to the production of bacteria.
+Normally, it is a condition that is more widespread in tropical areas where the warm climate is favourable for the production of bacteria.
 This does not mean that it will not occur elsewhere.
-However, the combination of poor civic hygiene and tropical weather is a combination that will definitely support the the circle of dysentery causes.
+However, the combination of poor civic hygiene and tropical weather is a combination that will support the circle of dysentery causes.

-It is therefore of the utmost importance to consume food that is properly cleaned prior to cooking and then thoroughly cooked.
+It is therefore of the utmost importance to consume food that is properly cleaned before cooking and then thoroughly cooked.
 Water should also be boiled thoroughly and/or passed through a water decontamination system before being consumed as it ranks on top of the list of dysentery causes.

-The symptoms can last five to seven days or for an even longer.
+The symptoms can last for five to seven days or even longer.
 The course of the illness varies with individuals, as do the symptoms.
-Some people suffering with dysentery may have only mild symptoms, while others may have severe diarrhea which can occur with or without vomiting that can end up posing a risk of dehydration.
+Some people suffering from dysentery may have only mild symptoms, while others may have severe diarrhoea which can occur with or without vomiting that can end up posing a risk of dehydration.
 Fortunately, dysentery can be treated with antibiotics and anti-parasitic medications.